bigpigeon.us webpage WWII-Germany > WWII-Germany Overview, © 2023 by Robert A. Christiansen, updated by RAC 26 Dec 2022.

 - Various groups in exile, especially Free French and Polish.

-In Winston Churchill's mind, front number one was the Atlantic Ocean, where the Battle of the Atlantic raged from 1939 to 1945, pitting German submarines against the Allied shipping essential to the survival of Great Britain and the defeat of Germany.
+In Winston Churchill's mind, front number one in the War with Germany was the Atlantic Ocean, where the Battle of the Atlantic raged from 1939 to 1945, pitting German submarines against the Allied shipping essential to the survival of Great Britain and the defeat of Germany.
 The Battle of the Atlantic climaxed with a shift in favor of the Allies in early spring 1943.

 - Churchill at the Rhine, the webpage header photo - C/O the National Archives.
 British Prime Minister Winston Churchill is leaving a landing craft having just crossed the Rhine River near Wesel on 25 May 1945.
 The previous day Allied forces had performed a massive river crossing in the area.
 The heart of Germany now lay open to the Allied armies.
 Many would still die but the last line of German resistance had been breached.
 (The first Rhine crossing occurred earlier, on March 7, but further upstream where a breakout after crossing was difficult.)